 7 simple steps to create a cover letter that grabs attention and makes the employer want to learn more about you.

 You need convincing content in your cover letter.
-Use these easy-to-follow steps and top cover letter tips to write a letter that clearly shows the employer what you have to offer and why they should consider you for the job.
+Use these easy-to-follow steps and top resume cover letter tips to quickly write a cover letter that clearly shows the employer what you have to offer and why they should consider you for the job.

 Creating effective cover letters can be a straightforward process if you know what the employer wants from a cover letter.